 Chris graduated from the University of Colorado Law School in 2014.
 He clerked for several organizations during law school, including the Civil Litigation and Employment Law section of the Attorney General’s Office and the U.S. Environmental Protection Agency.
 He earned his Bachelor of Arts degree in political science and American studies from Miami University in Oxford, Ohio.

 Dawn has slight cerebral palsy.
-As community organizer for CCDC, she enjoys matching advocates/volunteer interests with opportunities to make systems work for people with disabilities.
+As the director of community organizing for CCDC, she enjoys matching advocates/volunteer interests with opportunities to make systems work for people with disabilities.
 She has worked as a librarian, occupational therapist, advocate, and as an aide for Head Start classrooms.
 In her free time, Dawn writes poetry, spends time with her friends and family, and takes long walks.

 Donna Sablan is a widow with three birth children and five stepchildren.
-She is CCDC’s director of Individual Advocacy, where she supervises our advocacy program.
+She is CCDC’s Director of Appeals & Eligibility.
 She came to CCDC in 2000 because she was referred by another agency for help.
 Donna then started doing advocacy for CCDC in education with a mental health focus for children.
 She worked with behavioral health organizations, family advisory councils, and CCDC to help people in the community.
 When funding for the Family Advisory Councils was discontinued, Donna attempted to involve other agencies in children’s mental health issues, but she was met with some resistance.
 According to Donna, “No one wanted to share and work with the kids as a whole.
 Kids with multiple disabilities were falling through the cracks because of funding streams.”
 Donna was determined to help children and continued to work with CCDC and took educational advocacy training through Cerebral Palsy of Colorado, mental health training through Behavioral Healthcare Inc., and Project Bloom for younger children’s mental health.

 After training, Donna continued to work with CCDC specifically on education, with a focus on youth.
 In late 2006, Donna had a significant stroke and had to step back from helping others to take care of herself and do rehab.
 She still mentored new advocates and took a light caseload.
 In 2008, Donna had another big stroke and had to have major heart surgery.
 She came back to CCDC in 2010 where she resumed her caseload and began a job coaching internally within the organization.
-Since that time her giving back has grown.
-Due to a restructuring within the organization, Donna was needed to oversee individual advocacy.
+Since that time, her giving back has grown.
+Due to a restructuring, Donna became the Director of Appeals & Eligibility.
 She accomplishes her job with assistance in the areas of writing and organization.
 Donna is able to contribute because of the community supports she receives so that she can help others to succeed.
 According to Donna, “You only should take help when you need it and you should always give back when you can.”

 Jose was born in Guatemala, Guatemala City during the Guatemalan Civil War.
 He was diagnosed with Cerebral Palsy at six months old.
 At age twelve, he had his first encounter with the war when his older sister and nephew were forced to leave Guatemala for their safety.
 At age seventeen his father was killed and Jose, his mother and younger sister had to hide.
 He lost all aspects of his life at that time including his house and his girlfriend.
 He joined the opposition to the government at this time.
 Jose and his family eventually fled to the U.S. for their safety and he began to advocate for the civil rights of the disabled.
 He joined ADAPT (Americans Disabled for Accessible Public Transit) and CCDC and advocated for the civil rights of people with disabilities.
 According to Jose, “In these last years I have met true friends, people who fight with the same passion and love.
 Now I have a whole new world of opportunities, like being invited to be trained by and work for CCDC.
 The best has been to be able to work for and with the disability community.”